 Cooper Hewitt, Smithsonian Design Museum, Great Hall.
 Photo by James Rudnick © 2014 Cooper Hewitt, Smithsonian Design Museum.

-The design branch of the Smithsonian Museum, Cooper-Hewitt is the only museum in the United States entirely dedicated to contemporary and historical design.
-It’s also home to more than 215,000 objects that span more than 30 centuries.
+The Upper East Side’s Cooper Hewitt, Smithsonian Design Museum is the only museum in the United States entirely dedicated to contemporary and historical design.
+It’s home to 215,000 objects spanning more than 30 centuries.
+Rotating exhibitions increasingly confront contemporary issues, from the role of design during a crisis to the prevalence of facial detection technology.

 The collection includes an incredible array of design-centered objects, from miniature silver forks from the 1940s to molded polyurethane chairs that look like spinning tops.
 Plus 1800s’ bandboxes, used for storing men’s collar bands, to wallpaper for children’s rooms and pre-Columbian textiles.
 Exhibitions have included “Design and Healing: Creative Responses to Epidemics,” “Face Values: Exploring Artificial Intelligence,” and “Botanical Lessons.”

-New-York Historical Society
+The New-York Historical

 The Gallery of Tiffany Lamps shows 100 illuminated examples within a dramatically lit, jewel-like space at the New-York Historical Society.